 03. Draw the skeleton

 As you sketch dogs in different positions you will soon realise which one appeals to you the most.
 Perhaps you'll choose to draw a dog napping, or sitting.
-For this tutorial, I’m going to use a walking pose as this shows the animal and its anatomy in the best possible way.
+This tutorial will use a walking pose as this shows the animal and its anatomy in the best possible way.

 Loosely draw the skeleton of a dog in your chosen pose.
-I tend to draw the skull, ribcage and pelvis bone, and use single lines to indicate the spine, tail and limbs.
+A good tip is to draw the skull, ribcage and pelvis bone, and use single lines to indicate the spine, tail and limbs.

 Dogs’ skeletons have many similarities with human skeletons.
 You can clearly see the equivalent of human knees, elbows, feet and hands.
 Dogs’ legs are not that different from our arms and legs – the only real difference is in the proportions of the bones.